tsantalis/RefactoringMiner/documentation/mcp.md

 | `refactoringminer_analyze_pull_request` | `cloneUrl`, `pullRequestId` | `timeoutSeconds`, `maxRefactorings` |
 | `refactoringminer_analyze_directories` | `beforePath`, `afterPath` | `maxRefactorings` |

 Local paths must be absolute.
 File-content maps use repository-relative paths as keys and file contents as values.
-Explicit file-content tools default to `maxFiles=100` and `maxBytesPerFile=200000` to keep MCP calls bounded.
-Analysis tools default to `maxRefactorings=20`; set a higher value when the agent needs more returned evidence, or `0` when only counts and warnings are needed.
+Explicit file-content tools default to `maxFiles=100` and `maxBytesPerFile=200000` to keep calls small.
+Analysis tools default to `maxRefactorings=20`; set a higher value when the agent needs more returned detail, or `0` when counts and warnings are enough.

-## Intent Validation Tools
+## Intent validation tools

-Validation tools let an agent state the refactoring it intended and ask RefactoringMiner whether the analyzed structural change supports that intent.
-Validation returns `status`, `summary`, `intent`, `refactoringCount`, `candidateCount`, bounded `matches`, bounded `candidates`, and `warnings`.
+Validation tools let an agent state the refactoring it intended and ask RefactoringMiner whether the detected refactorings match.
+Validation returns `status`, `summary`, `intent`, `refactoringCount`, `candidateCount`, limited `matches`, limited `candidates`, and `warnings`.

 | Tool | Required inputs | Optional inputs |
 |------|-----------------|-----------------|